gadget-framework/gadget-course/getting_started.md

 Here we will focus on setting up a simple dummy model using the `gadgetfile` function and functions that are its derivatives.
-The `gadgetfile` function is low level function that creates an R object that can be exported to files that coheres to the Gadget file format, described in the [Gadget userguide](https://hafro.github.io/gadget/docs/userguide).
+The `gadgetfile` function is low level function that creates an R object that can be exported to files that coheres to the Gadget file format, described in the [Gadget User Guide](https://hafro.github.io/gadget/docs/userguide).
 Essentially a Gadget file is structured by a list of named components and within those components there are named settings.
 As an example of this you can create your own custom Gadget file by specifying the components as named lists embedded within a named list: